Add to collection

 Rights: Cherie Fenemor/Sir Peter Blake Trust Published 29 September 2016 Size: 460 KB Referencing Hub media

-The steep, glacially carved, shores of the east coast inlets are formed from layers of basaltic lava.
+The steep, glacially carved, shores of the east coast inlets are formed from layers of basaltic lava1.
 In many places columnar basalt can be observed.
-These columns were formed due to contraction when cooling.
+These columns were formed due to contraction2 when cooling.
 After the eruption, the top of the lava flow was cooler than the lava beneath it, so it cooled first, fracturing as it contracted.
 As the lava continued to cool, the fracturing spread downwards, forming long, geometric columns.

 How do scientists know that these geological features have been altered as a result of ancient glaciers?